billxu0521/Omeka-S-module-Favorite/README.md

-# Note! this moudle is unfinished
+# Note! this moudle project is closed

 Favorite (module for Omeka S)
 ===================================